syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/CenterButtonCustomization.md

 # Dealing with CenterButton and BackButton

 The CenterButton or BackButton in radial menu is a view in the center of the radial menu.
 It performs operations such as opening and closing the rim and navigating to next level items.
-The radial menu allows you customize the CenterButton/BackButton with `FontIcon`, `Custom View`, and `Caption`.
+The radial menu allows you to customize the CenterButton/BackButton with `FontIcon`, `Custom View`, and `Caption`.

 ## CenterButtonText and CenterButtonBackText